 Navigable waters are any bodies of water that can be used in the service of interstate or foreign commerce and the transportation of goods or people.
 These bodies can be any open, coastal or inland waters that fit this description, including harbors, rivers and lakes.
+Learn more about our Maritime & Boating Accident practice.

 In maritime law, it is important to define which waters meet these requirements as the Jones Act and the Longshore and Harbor Workers’ Compensation Act (LHWCA) only cover accidents that occur on navigable waters.